Are Nurses First Responders?

 Mass casualty incidents (MCIs) are another example of when nurses may act as first responders.
 A mass casualty incident is defined as a situation in which the number of people requiring medical attention far exceeds the number of available healthcare workers.
 Mass shootings, bombings, and natural disasters are examples of MCIs.
 In these cases, anyone with medical knowledge is valuable.

 The definition of an MCI can vary slightly based on the situation.
 For example, a scenario in which there are dozens of people with minor injuries wouldn’t qualify as an MCI.
 On the other hand, a smaller number of people with critical injuries could qualify.
 It all boils down to the ratio of healthcare workers to patients and the severity of the injuries.
 Nurses may be called upon to act as first responders in such situations.

 Nurses who work at amusement parks can also act as first responders, depending on the situation.
 These nurses are often required to administer care to guests while paramedics arrive.

 The Frontline Needs You

 As you can see, the answer to “Are nurses first responders?” depends on the situation.
 But nurses always play a vital role in healthcare.
 Are you prepared to act as a first responder if the situation called for it?
-You’ll need experience and the confidence that comes with the job.
-Keep your nursing skills fresh while creating a flexible schedule with IntelyCare.
+Find a nursing job that challenges you every day on IntelyCare.